 Module tests are one of the most effective methods of identifying as many errors in the source code as possible early on in the software development process.
 The special feature: the smallest isolatable components of a program are placed in a neutral test environment.
 If errors appear, it’s obvious they are occurring in the module being tested, which makes them easy to correct.

-Jira: five alternatives competing with the Atlassian tool
+Jira: 7 alternatives competing with the Atlassian tool

-Jira Software is one of the most popular solutions for managing and planning projects and boasts more than 35,000 users worldwide.
+Jira Software is one of the most popular solutions for managing and planning projects and boasts more than 65,000 users worldwide.
 Online companies such as Spotify, eBay, and Airbnb use the web application from Atlassian.
 Jira is primarily involved in the development of software, providing the ideal platform to plan, perfect, and release powerful applications from the get-go.
-In addition, there are more than 100 other third-party extensions that you can connect it to.
+In addition, the tool can be extended at any time with over 3,000 add-ons and is compatible with hundreds of other third-party developer tools.

 Due to the complexity and the hefty price tag, it might be worth considering an alternative to Jira.
 In this guide, we introduce you to some interesting project management alternatives.